pysemtec/semantic-python-overview/README.md

 	- import paths from graph databases, such as Neo4j
         - import paths from note-taking tools, such as Roam Research
 	- usage in [MkRefs](https://github.com/DerwenAI/mkrefs) to add semantic features into MkDocs so that open source projects can federate bibliographies, shared glossaries, etc.
-	- our team provides hands-on workshops at technology conferences for people to gain experience with these different graph approaches
+	- kglab team provides hands-on workshops at technology conferences for people to gain experience with these different graph approaches
 - [LinkML](https://github.com/linkml/linkml) – Linked Open Data Modeling Language
     - features:
         - A high level simple way of specifying data models, optionally enhanced with semantic annotations